hebrides/intern-training/README.md

 README: Technically, the client part of a web app can be written in HTML, _without CSS, or JavaScript_; however, doing so severely constrains the application's user experience.
 Try this out to help yourself only if you're having trouble grasping fundamentals.

+README: You need to understand the concept of code frameworks.
+Frameworks, in general, are software tools developers use to reduce development time.
+Frameworks simplify code structures and separate concerns, making teamwork easier and improving source maintainability.

 README: Web developers usually master at least one web client _framework_, so should you.

-README: Frameworks, in general, are software tools developers use to reduce development time.
-Frameworks simplify code structures and separate concerns, making teamwork easier and improving source maintainability.

 README: Some popular _frontend (client)_ frameworks include [React](https://youtu.be/Dorf8i6lCuk) / [NextJS](https://youtu.be/1WmNXEVia8I), [Vue](https://www.youtube.com/watch?v=qZXt1Aom3Cs) / [Nuxt](https://nuxtjs.org), [Svelte](https://svelte.dev) / [SvelteKit](https://youtu.be/UU7MgYIbtAk), and [Angular](https://docs.angularjs.org/tutorial).
 The unique syntax of a web client framework, no matter how idiosyncratic, _always compiles_ to HTML, CSS and JavaScript.

 1) https://www.youtube.com/watch?v=cuHDQhDhvPE

 README: [TypeScript](https://youtu.be/eCZhz0JCVx0) is a popular JavaScript-compatible language that is designed to make it easier to debug web client software written in JavaScript.
 TypeScript compiles to browser-readable JavaScript.
+It can be [auto-formatted](https://spin.atomicobject.com/2017/06/05/tslint-linting-setup/) ("linted"), like most programming languages.

 README: [Sass](https://youtu.be/APM1mcKbK7o) is a CSS-compatible language designed to make to easier to write and maintain CSS styling code.
 Sass compiles to browser-readable CSS.